kottapar/molecule_wsl_demo/README.md

 3. Chef

 You should be able to:

-1. Spin up a WebServer of your choice;
+1. Spin up a WebServer of your choice
 2. Deploy the WAR file located in the directory assets named devopschallenge.war
 3. Manage and Install a Reverse Proxy with SSL;
 4. Write Unit and Integration Tests